syncfusion-content/maui-docs/MAUI/Picker/picker-text-display-mode.md

 ## Shrink Mode

-In Shrink mode, the font size will decrease from the selected item.
+The shrink mode is used to display the font size of time picker items decreased from the selected item by setting the `TextDisplayMode` property to `Shrink` in `SfPicker`.

 {% tabs %}